jeremy-cowham/recipe-genius/README.md

   pipenv install
 ```

+**Note:** The `-gui` flag will no longer work without `PySide2` installed.

 ## Tutorial

 *Recipe Genius* lets users search for recipes matching the ingredients they provide.
-It supports both a command-line interface and a GUI inferface.
+It supports both a command-line interface and a GUI.
 Get help by running:

 ```bash
   python main.py -help